dbilgin/JustWeather/README.md

 1. Clone this repository
 2. Create `key.properties` file at the root
-3. Get your API key from [OpenWeatherMap](https://openweathermap.org/api) and add it to `local.properties`:
+3. Get your API key from [OpenWeatherMap](https://openweathermap.org/api) and add it to `key.properties`:

    ```
    WEATHER_API_KEY=your_api_key_here